 Boston Live Shows: Best Venues for Music, Comedy and Culture

-With so much New England culture, it’s easy to see why Boston serves as a major center for the arts and music.
+With so much New England culture, it’s easy to see why Boston serves as center for art and music.
 However, it’s not just live music venues that make up the Boston live show scene.
-It’s also due to the burgeoning environment generated by area colleges and universities, especially in Cambridge.
-And while The Hub has long been known as a rock ’n roll city, the diversity of expression — from Boston Pops to open-mic nights, theater and art galleries to dance and comedy — Boston shines.
-To get an inside look, here’s where to see the best Boston live shows.
+It’s also due to the environment generated by area colleges and universities, especially in Cambridge.
+And while The Hub has been known as a rock ’n roll city, the diversity of expression enables Boston to shine — from Boston Pops to open-mic nights, theater and galleries, to dance and comedy.
+Here’s where to see the best Boston live shows.

 Boston Live Shows: Top Venues for Entertainment and Events

 Better known as home to NBA’s Boston Celtics and NHL’s Bruins, TD Garden, formerly FleetCenter, replaced Boston Garden in 1995.
-Today, the multipurpose venue houses between 19,000 for sports to 30,000-plus for concerts.
+Today, the multipurpose venue houses between 19,000 for sports and 30,000-plus for concerts.

 The facility featured R.E.M. in its inaugural musical event in 1995.
-Included among the scores of others who have graced its stage are: Cher, Dave Matthews Band, Tina Turner, Jay-Z, Lorde, Pink and Maroon Five.
-Additionally, several bands have eclipsed 34,000 in concert attendance, including U2, Coldplay and Roger Waters’ presentation of The Wall Live in 2010.
+Included among others who have graced its stage are: Cher, Dave Matthews Band, Tina Turner, Jay-Z, Lorde, Pink and Maroon Five.
+Additionally, several bands have eclipsed 34,000 in concert attendance, including U2, Coldplay and Roger Waters’ presentation of The Wall Live.

-Tucked away in an alley in Cambridge, Massachusetts, lies a true icon from the bustling folk music scene of the early 1960s.
-In 1958, the owners of a new coffeehouse jazz club let a persistent young folksinger on stage, who turned out to be Joan Baez.
+Tucked away in an alley in Cambridge, lies a true icon from the folk music scene of the early 1960s.
+In 1958, the owners of a new coffeehouse jazz club let a young folksinger on stage — who turned out to be Joan Baez.
 It was called Club 47 then, and soon became the mecca to hear up-and-comers like Bob Dylan.

 Boston Pops, Symphony Hall